Sabita Dookram Queens mom throws newborn baby out South Ozone Park window – child found with umbilical cord. Child clings to life. No known motive.

-Dookram underwent a psychological evaluation at a hospital, police sources said.
+Dookram underwent a psychological evaluation at a hospital, local media and police sources said.

 The mother has since being booked with seven criminal charges, including, attempted murder, attempted manslaughter, assault, reckless endangerment, tampering with physical evidence, abandonment of a child and acting in a manner to injure a child, police said.